ros-drivers/advanced_navigation_driver/README.md

 If you specify a utm_zone, Odometry messages will be published to "odom".

+Under Linux, serial port reads are blocking.
+This reduces CPU usage from 100% to 5% (for 20 Hz on an i5).

 These changes are all tentative and need testing.